Andynoid/StudyMethod/Notes on Global Inequality.md

 - Citizenship premium and migration policy.

 ## The Coase theorem and role of law in globalization.
-- Privatisation of Communist asset in Russia and Coase theorem.
+- Privatisation of Communist asset  and the in Russia and Coase theorem.
 However, TAR believe leaving the distribution out of economy is wrong.
+And this theory does not consider globalization.
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMzNzA3NzQwLDE5MDkwNTc0MywtMTMxNT
+eyJoaXN0b3J5IjpbLTcxMjY2OTMyNiwxOTA5MDU3NDMsLTEzMT
-kzNjQ1NSwtMTQ5NzI0NjQ4Miw2NDYwMzAzMzAsMTUzODQwNjU4
+U5MzY0NTUsLTE0OTcyNDY0ODIsNjQ2MDMwMzMwLDE1Mzg0MDY1
-OCwxNDQ1MjU2NDc5LDEzNDA0NTgxMiwtMTY0NjM1ODUyNywtMT
+ODgsMTQ0NTI1NjQ3OSwxMzQwNDU4MTIsLTE2NDYzNTg1MjcsLT
-IzNzA3MzAwLC0yMTQ2MTMxOTQzLDY3NjM2NTc2MiwtMTE0Nzgy
+EyMzcwNzMwMCwtMjE0NjEzMTk0Myw2NzYzNjU3NjIsLTExNDc4
-OTc3NywtNzA1Nzg2MzE0LC05NzE1NDQ2NTEsNjc3NzA5NTYyLC
+Mjk3NzcsLTcwNTc4NjMxNCwtOTcxNTQ0NjUxLDY3NzcwOTU2Mi
-0xMDM2MzM0OTE0LDIzOTU3ODA5OCwtNDY1NTgyMDQ3LC0xMTk0
+wtMTAzNjMzNDkxNCwyMzk1NzgwOTgsLTQ2NTU4MjA0NywtMTE5
-NzkyMzMwXX0=
+NDc5MjMzMF19
 -->